poucotm/Log-Highlight/README.md

 #### Summary Output Panel

-By default, it summarizes error/warning list in a new output panel at the bottom of window
+By default, it summarizes error/warning list in a new output panel at the bottom of window.
+It is useful to debug without monitoring the log file directly.
+It works only for lastly log-highlighted view.

 #### More Flexible Style Syntax